Postpartum support: medical support (Part II)

 The Ministry of Health estimates 12–18% of Kiwi mothers and 10% of fathers will develop depression, anxiety or other mental health issues during the perinatal period.
 Much of this goes undiagnosed, so if you’re struggling, seek help from your midwife, family doctor, or Plunket, who can refer you to Maternal Mental Health.
 Perinatal Anxiety and Depression Aotearoa also provides a list of support services.

-Benefits to you: The type of care depends on individual needs but can include community mental health teams, psychiatrists, therapy groups and counselling.
-They can also provide access to respite homes for mothers and in-home support (for example, some Karitane and maternity nurses take Maternal Mental Health contracts in addition to private work).
+The type of care available through Maternal Mental Health depends on individual needs but can include community mental health teams, psychiatrists, therapy groups and counselling.
+They can also provide mothers with respite homes and in-home support (for example, some Karitane and maternity nurses take Maternal Mental Health contracts in addition to private work).

 Your pelvic floor helps control essential bodily functions, such as pooping, peeing and having sex.
 Many women experience pelvic floor injuries during birth.

 Cost: ACC expanded coverage of birth injuries in October 2022, so now many new mothers can access discounted services.
-Initial one-hour consults are around $75-120 if you meet the ACC criteria or $150-250 if you’re paying privately.
-Follow-up sessions are cost slightly less.
+Initial one-hour consults are around $75-120 if you meet the ACC criteria or $150-250 if you pay privately.
+Follow-up sessions typically cost slightly less.

-A baby osteopath can identify any strains or restrictions that your baby might experience as a result of the birthing process.
+A baby osteopath can identify any strains or restrictions your baby might experience due to birthing.
 Issues can sometimes arise because of prolonged labour or very fast delivery, forceps or vacuum interventions, or excessive moulding of the baby’s head.

-Benefits to you: They use gentle treatment that can help with breastfeeding challenges, fussiness (e.g., colic), digestive issues (e.g., reflux) and head shape.
+Benefits to you: They use gentle treatment to help with breastfeeding challenges, fussiness (e.g., colic), digestive issues (e.g., reflux) and head shape.
 There is no minimum age for a child to see a baby osteo.

-Cost: Initial consults for a baby are around $70-85.
-Follow-up sessions are cost slightly less.
+Cost: Initial consults for a baby cost around $70-85, and follow-up sessions cost slightly less.